7 min read

 Tier 3: 16 GB RAM PC with 8 GB VRAM (RTX 3060, 4060, 4060 Laptop)

 The mid-budget gaming or work laptop.
-Discrete NVIDIA GPU is the differentiator.
+The discrete NVIDIA GPU is what changes the game here.

 Comfortable workload.

 Stretch.
 13B-class models at Q4 with some CPU offload.
-Watch tok/s drop to 15–20 but quality goes up.
+Watch tok/s drop to 15 to 20, but the quality goes up.

 Setup.
-Ollama or LM Studio on Windows / Linux.
-NVIDIA driver + CUDA backend.
+Ollama or LM Studio on Windows or Linux.
+NVIDIA driver plus CUDA backend.

 Tier 4: 24 GB MacBook Pro M-series

 The default Pro tier.
-About 18 GB GPU-addressable.
+About 18 GB is GPU-addressable.

 Comfortable workload.

-- Multiple smaller models loaded simultaneously (chat + embeddings + classifier).
+• Several smaller models loaded at once (chat plus embeddings plus a classifier).

 Tier 5: 12 GB VRAM PC (RTX 4070, 3060 12GB, 4070 Laptop)